 - (a) An agent in this context is a person who represents a principal.
-In insurance, the position is made a little complex because insurance intermediaries may be described as Insurance Agents (usually representing the insurer) or as Insurance Brokers (usually representing the insured/proposer), as the case may be.
+In the insurance industry, the position is made a little complex because an Insurance Intermediary may be described as an Insurance Agent (usually representing the insurer) or as an Insurance Broker (usually representing the insured/proposer), as the case may be.
 Within the law of agency, they are both agents. - (b) The law of agency is deceptively simple in theory, but sometimes quite complex in practice.
 Essentially, this whole area of law is governed by the legal principle that 'he who acts through another is himself performing the act'.
 In other words, the principal is bound (for good or ill) by the authorised actions, and sometimes even the unauthorised actions (see 2.2.2 and 2.2.3 below), of his agent.
 Thus, when a child (agent) buys something on credit from a grocery store at his mother's (principal) bidding, a contract of sale is created between the store and the mother so that she becomes liable to pay the price. - (c) The principal who becomes bound by the acts of his agent is exposed to vicarious liability, liability incurred as a result of an act or omission of another.